 - Flagging major developmental issues: I comment on glaring issues that jump out at me as I copy-edit.
 For example, I may:

-- Note that I find a plot element to be unrealistic.
+- Note that I find a plot element unrealistic

-The emphasis is on language editing, and so the edited manuscript I return is not littered with developmental comments.
-Still, there are plenty of queries and suggestions for the author to consider.
-For an average-length novel, you can expect more than 100 comments to help you develop your book.
+The emphasis is on language editing, and so the edited manuscript I return is not covered in developmental comments.
+Still, there are plenty of queries and suggestions to help you develop your book.

 Please note: My intelligent copy-editing service does not involve detailed and thorough developmental guidance; for that, you need developmental editing.
 Neither does the copy-edit incorporate proofreading: please see the note at the bottom of the copy-editing service page.